Show/hide contentOpenClose All

 4) Students will focus their interpretative skills by answering weekly quizzes on the topics covered

-5) Students will present an in-depth study in a poster project on one or more topics studied
+5) Students will present an in-depth study in a Zoom Presentation project on one of a list of topics relating to materials studied

-In any given year, across ten weeks, each weekly topic will study Paris from a novel perspective.
-Topics may include:
+In any given year, weekly topics will study Paris from a different perspective.
+Topics may include some of the following:

 -Géographies parisiennes: Mapping the City of Paris through the ages